-• The number of self-employed people increased by 2,000 (2%) in the period 2006 to 2016.

-- Over the same period, the number of self-employed males decreased by 9,000 (10%), while the numbers of self-employed females has increased by 52% from the level reported in 2006. - Only 9% of females in employment were self-employed, compared to 19% of males. - There was a larger proportion of self employed who were 60+ in January March 2016 (23%) compared to January March 2011 (12%). - Those with a Higher qualifications were more likely to be self-employed than those with other types of qualifications. - A fifth (21%) of those classified as self-employed were employed in construction at January - March 2016. - Over one third (37%) of those classified as self-employed were employed in skilled trade occupations. - Northern Ireland ranked joint fifth highest across UK regions in terms of self-employment rates for January March 2016.
+- The number of self-employed people increased by 12,000 (10%) in the period 2007 to 2017. - The number of self-employed females has increased by 12,000 (53%) from the level reported in 2007, while the number of self-employed males was unchanged over the same period. - Only 9% of females in employment were self-employed, compared to 22% of males. - There was a smaller proportion of self-employed who were aged 30-44 in January March 2017 (32%) compared to January March 2012 (38%). - Those with higher qualifications were more likely to be self-employed than those with other types of qualifications. - Of those classified as self-employed in January March 2017, 19% were employed in the construction industry. - Over one third (38%) of those classified as self-employed were employed in skilled trade occupations. - Northern Ireland ranked fourth highest across UK regions in terms of self-employment rates for January March 2017.